 Usually, a project charter spans for 5-6 pages.
 This is one of the major reasons why they get overlooked in the project management process.
 An easier way to write a project charter that everyone can quickly read and understand, with minimal effort is through visualization.

-Visual project charters like the ones below help you bring together all project charter elements onto one page.
+Project charters that incorporate graphic elements like the ones below help you bring together all project charter elements onto one page.
 They are easy-to-read and visually pleasing.

-The following are a few examples of visual project charters.
+The following are a few examples of how you can visualize your project charters.
 You can edit them online to add or remove elements and customize them based on your project’s needs.
 Download them as SVGs or as images to add to presentations, websites, company wikis, documents, etc.

 What Are Your Thoughts on the Guide?